 The basic types do not comply with each other, i.e. they cannot be compared, except for Integer and Real (actually the type Integer is considered as a subclass of Real).

 Containers are parameterized types regarding the contained element type.
-Containers comply only if they are of the same container type and the type of the contained elements complies or if no type parameters are given (deferred to script evaluation time).
+Containers comply only if they are of the same container type and the type of the contained elements complies (checked before script evaluation time) or if no type parameters are given (deferred to script evaluation time).

 Side effects

-In contrast to OCL, some constraint expressions in IVML may lead to side effects, in particular to modifications of artefacts and artefact fragments.
+In contrast to OCL, some constraint expressions in IVML may lead to side effects, in particular to modifications of artifacts and artifact fragments.

 Undefined values

 Basically, variables and IVML qualified names, i.e., links into a variability model, may be undefined.
-During evaluation of expressions at script or template execution time, undefined (sub-)expressions are ignored and do not lead to failing of rules or sub-templates.
+During evaluation of expressions at script or template execution time, undefined (sub-)expressions are ignored and do not lead to failing rules or sub-templates.
 This is in particular true for VTL content statements (see Section 3.2.8.6), which are not emitted if any subexpression is undefined.

 Null